Baháʼí Faith in Sweden: Development

 The third inter-continental teachings conference was held in Stockholm 21–26 July 1953 at which a number of talks were given for the general public as well as the Baháʼís including a long letter from Shoghi Effendi which outlined various goals for the community across Europe.
 As the religion spread across Scandinavia it reached the point where a regional National Spiritual Assembly for Norway, Finland, Sweden and Denmark was established in 1957.
 A separate National Spiritual Assembly of Sweden was first elected in 1962.
-By the end of 1963 there were Local Spiritual Assemblies in Göteborg, Malmö, Stockholm, and Uppsala.
+By the end of 1963 there were Local Spiritual Assemblies in Gothenburg, Malmö, Stockholm, and Uppsala.
 Smaller groups of Baháʼís were in Alafors, Brastad, Sundbyberg - and an additional 16 isolated individuals spread through the country.

 Modern community

 Since its inception the religion has had involvement in socio-economic development beginning by giving greater freedom to women, promulgating the promotion of female education as a priority concern, and that involvement was given practical expression by creating schools, agricultural coops, and clinics.
 The religion entered a new phase of activity when a message of the Universal House of Justice dated 20 October 1983 was released.
 Baháʼís were urged to seek out ways, compatible with the Baháʼí teachings, in which they could become involved in the social and economic development of the communities in which they lived.
 Worldwide in 1979 there were 129 officially recognized Baháʼí socio-economic development projects.
 By 1987, the number of officially recognized development projects had increased to 1482.
 The Swedish community of Baháʼís have undertaken a number of projects both internally and for the good of others whether collectively or individually.
 Zaid Lundberg, a student in History of Religions at Lund University wrote a MA thesis, entitled Baháʼí Apocalypticism: The Baháʼí Concept of Progressive Revelation and went on to write a number of papers and teach.
 In 2004 the community began to support the Barli Development Institute for Rural Women.
 The Swedish Baháʼí community hosted the Nordic Baha'i Youth Conference in 2005 and 2009.
 A number of small projects are being carried on in Stockholm, Göteborg, Sigtuna, and Uppsala.